 To give you a general rule of thumb around pajamas and ideal temperature, I’ve create a little graphic to help guide you.
 While the type of pajamas change as your child ages, the ideal temperature doesn't!

 Newborns aren't able to regulate their body temperature, so it's important we keep them nice and snug.
 Remember how cozy they were for 9 months?
 They still crave that same feeling!
-For the FULL scoop on newborn babies and how to help them sleep well, check out my online course Sleep From The Start.
+For the FULL scoop on newborn babies and how to help them sleep well, check out my Newborn Sleep Course.